elzetia/Documentation/docs/RedM/stable.md

 end)
 ```
 #### <Badge type="server" text="Server" /> buyWagon
-Fires when the player buy a new wagon
+Fires when the player buys a new wagon
 ```lua
 -- @param source - serverID of the player
 -- @param wagonData - information about the wagon